-There may be periods of discomfort as the scope is passed around curves in the bowel.
+There may be periods of discomfort as the scope is introduced and moved around curves in the bowel.
 Usually this eases once the curve has been passed.
 If you are finding the procedure more uncomfortable than you would like, please let the nurse know so that you may be given more sedation or pain relief.